Tax Credits: WTC elements

 The work must be done for payment or in expectation of payment.
 The legislation gives no further definition of what this means, however for self-employed claimants this condition must also be read in conjunction with the definition of self-employment to the extent that the activity must be on a commercial basis and with a view to the realisation of profits and be organised and regular.
 HMRC guidance states:

 Even if a person meets all of the above conditions, they may still not be treated as being in qualifying remunerative work if any of the following exclusions apply.
 For this purpose, payment of a social security benefit is not work.
-Also excluded is:
+Also excluded is a person who is:

 - a charity worker, where the only payment the person receives is reimbursement of expenses;

-- a respite carer using the Rent a Room scheme ;
+- a respite carer whose income from their care duties is covered by the Rent a Room scheme ;

-- participating in the Intensive Activity Period or preparation for employment (Northern Ireland) programme under the relevant Jobseekers Allowance Regulations;
+- participating in the Intensive Activity Period or preparation for employment (Northern Ireland) programme under the relevant Jobseekers Allowance Regulations (unless they receive payment in connection with the programme which is chargeable to income tax);

 - in receipt of a sports award, and not receiving or expecting any other payment;